insight-lane/crash-model/visualization/README.md

 To run this site, you need the following:
 - the /css and /js subdirectories with the files contained within
-- to run historical_crash_map.py to generate the data needed for the map
+- to run historical_crash_map.py to generate the data needed for the map.
+Place the generated GeoJSON file in the same directory as the html file.